 The IELTS test is divided into four main sections: Listening, Reading, Writing, and Speaking, each targeting a specific language skill.

-Duration of IELTS Exam and its Format
+Duration of the IELTS Exam and its Format

 |